-With the University of Scranton’s online Master of Science in Human Resources, students learn and use the cutting-edge tools of human resources from the Society for Human Resource Management (SHRM), the professional organization with nearly 300,000 human resource professionals worldwide.
+With the University of Scranton’s online Master of Science in Human Resources Management, students learn and use the cutting-edge tools of human resources from the Society for Human Resource Management (SHRM), the professional organization with nearly 300,000 human resource professionals worldwide.
 The materials are current and represent best practices in human resources.

 “We have designed our program to represent key connections to real-world human resources practices.
 This will enable our graduates to smoothly segue to a career for which they are fully prepared,” says Ken Zula, Ph.D., assistant professor of health administration and director of the graduate human resources program at The University of Scranton.

-The online Master of Science in Human Resources includes 13 courses totaling 39 credit hours.
+The online Master of Science in Human Resources Management includes 13 courses totaling 39 credit hours.
 The curriculum spans courses critical to successful HR management with topics such as human behavior, budgetary concerns, strategic planning, staffing processes, employee and labor relations, ethics, and research.

-Once a University of Scranton MS in Human Resources graduate has joined an organization as a human resources manager, he or she is prepared to become a strategic partner who can see the firm from a broader perspective than only hiring processes.
+Once a University of Scranton MS in Human Resources Management graduate has joined an organization as a human resources manager, he or she is prepared to become a strategic partner who can see the firm from a broader perspective than only hiring processes.
 They are able to provide solutions and ideas for advancing the success of the organization.
 They can understand why reorganization, new personnel, or a shift in focus might be needed.

 These advanced skills will prepare the HR manager to command opportunities growing at a faster average pace than all other occupations.
 Median salaries in 2015 were in the six-figure range.

-Achieving a Master in Science in Human Resources focuses on the essential tools for HR managers.
+Achieving a Master in Science in Human Resources Management focuses on the essential tools for HR managers.
 These essentials are lifelong learning, effective communication, ethical behavior, strategic thinking, and understanding metrics to track results.